A macropad for the way

 Join the waitlist

-I'll send one email when the first hundred units are ready to order, and exactly zero emails before then.
+I'll send one email when the first ten units are ready to order, and exactly zero emails before then.
 No newsletter, no funnel.